Amagasaki Castle: Current site

 In 2015, a local entrepreneur offered to fund the reconstruction of a tenshu based on drawings and archaeological research, and additional funds were raised by public donation.
-Construction began in April 2018 and wascompleted in March 2019.
+Construction began in April 2018 and was completed in March 2019.
 In mid-2018 all of the exterior, including the ornate third-story roof, were complete.
 However, the site in Amagasaki Castle Ruins Park is where the original Nishi San-no-maru enclosure was located, and is about 300 meters northwest of the site of the original tenshu.